aryoungblood/portfolio-site/content/work/2020-gun-policy-evidence.md

 tools: HTML, CSS, JavaScript
 ---

-Interactive graphics that summarize the strength of evidence for relationships between gun policies and outcomes.
+Development of interactive graphics that summarize the strength of evidence for relationships between gun policies and outcomes.